 Switching to Ting is pretty easy - although phone number portability has been streamlined quite a bit since the FCC's guidelines came into effect.
 Mrs. DQYDJ's number was ported from Verizon within 18 hours.
 My number and activation took a little longer, which was expected since I was bringing over a WiMax device.
 My number took around 28 hours to port.

 Review of Ting Coverage

-In the San Francisco Bay Area, New England, the Dallas Airport and Los Angeles (the only areas we’ve been since switching over) we can give a strong thumbs up on Ting coverage.
-Here’s a link to their service map, so you can try your address and commute/workplace.
+In the San Francisco Bay Area, New England, Southern California and Tahoe (our most common locations since switching) we can give a strong thumbs up on Ting coverage.
+Here's a link to their service map, so you can try your address and commute/workplace.

 We also saw good service on the East Coast, from Boston through Northern Rhode Island, including some borderline rural places we visited in central Massachusetts.
 The service was better even than when I used to live and work on the East Coast - a nod to Sprint's improved network.

 We've continued to be happy with Ting, and it has served us very well all over the Bay Area and on our trips mainly to Tahoe and Southern California.
 Additionally, we added a SIM to our alarm panel on 2G, and it works perfectly for setting and alarming.

 Absolutely no complaints, and this is beyond what I ever thought I'd use Ting to do!